OpenMined/KotlinSyft/README.md

 If you want to know how scalable federated systems are built, [Towards Federated Learning at Scale](https://arxiv.org/pdf/1902.01046.pdf) is a fantastic introduction!

 ## Installation
 KotlinSyft is available on maven and jcenter.
+To add the library as a dependency in your android project use one of the following methods:

 1. Maven snippet:
 ```xml